 Because the eye is made of 80% connective tissue, various mutations that result in EDS show up in various types of eye issues.
-Dr. Jefferson Doyle has postulated EDS can manifest in night-blindness19, but further research would need to be conducted to determine if Eliza's pathogenic variant mutation at the SLC24a1 that results in her night-blindness (CSNB) additionally causes her EDS and comorbid conditions.
+Dr. Jefferson Doyle postulates EDS can manifest in night-blindness21, but further research would need to be conducted to determine if Eliza's pathogenic variant mutation at the SLC24a1 that results in her night-blindness (Congenital Stationary Night Blindness) additionally causes her EDS and comorbid conditions.